top of page

 Habitat: Open habitats, including woodland openings, mountain meadows, and barren areas above tree line.

-Range: Throughout Oregon west of the Coast Range.
+Range: Throughout Oregon west of the Cascade Crest.

 Season: Mid-March to mid-September